ibm-cloud-docs/assistant/skill-search-add.md

     </tr>
     </table>

 1. The search results that get returned are limited to matches with a confidence score of 20% or higher in {{site.data.keyword.discoveryshort}}.
-If you want to disable the 0.2 confidence threshold so that all matches are returned, regardless of their confidence scores, then toggle the *Refine results* switch to **Off**.
+If you want to disable the 0.2 confidence threshold so that all matches are returned, regardless of their confidence scores, then toggle the *Refine results to return more selective answers* switch to **Off**.

 1. Click **Try it** to open the "Try it out" pane for testing.
 Enter a test message to see the results that are returned when your configuration choices are applied to the search.
 Make adjustments as necessary.